 Not only colorful, strawflower adds gorgeous texture to your garden as well.
 It has stiff, paper-like petals, which make the blooms especially useful for dried floral crafts.
 Strawflowers usually appear in shades of yellow, orange, red, pink, and white.
 Plant them in an area with full sun and well-drained soil.
 Strawflower doesn't tolerate frost so protect it from freezing temperatures so it continues to bloom as long as possible.

-These hardy annuals will spice up any garden.
-Ornamental peppers are easy to grow and establish colorful fruits in shades of red, orange, yellow, blue, purple, and even black.
+These tough annuals will spice up any garden.
+Ornamental peppers are easy to grow for their colorful fruits in shades of red, orange, yellow, blue, purple, and even black.
 Some ornamental peppers are spicy hot, while others have non-pungent fruits and are safe to grow around small children.
 In addition to their fruits, some varieties show off their lovely variegated foliage as well.
 Plant in full sun and well-drained soil.
-Like strawflowers, these fall annuals don't tolerate frost well, so they will need to be covered or protected when that time comes along.
+Like strawflowers, these fall annuals don't tolerate frost well, so they'll need to be covered or protected when that time comes.

-Calibrachoa is a household favorite annual flower known for its bright color and low-maintenance care.
-While it is commonly thought of as a summer annual, calibrachoa holds up well to cold temperatures, too!
-It's a natural for fall annual container gardens, and look especially great in a hanging basket.
-The jewel-toned flowers come in nearly every color, so they coordinate well with just about any design theme you can imagine.
+Calibrachoa is another favorite annual flower known for its bright colors and low-maintenance care.
+While it is commonly thought of as a summer annual, calibrachoa holds up well to cold temperatures, too.
+It's a natural for fall annual container gardens, and look especially pretty spilling from hanging basket.
+The jewel-tone flowers come in nearly every color, so they coordinate well with just about any design theme you can imagine.
 Just be sure to plant in a spot with full sun and well-drained soil.